rettersoft/rio-cli/readme.md

 ```
 ### `rio set-settings [ss]`

-Retrieve and synchronize your local project configuration with the remote project, enabling you to effortlessly create or update log adapters, state stream targets, and more.
+Synchronize your local project configuration with the remote project, enabling you to effortlessly create or update log adapters, state stream targets, and more.

 #### Arguments
 * `--profile [p]`: Profile name for target rio environment (type: string)